 When widescreen video images have been “squeezed” to fit a narrower video frame when stored on DVD, we call it anamorphic video.
 These images must be expanded (un-squeezed) by the display device.
-Today’s TV screens employ a 16:9 aspect ratio, so that widescreen and anamorphic videos can be viewed in its proper proportions.
-Images appear unnaturally tall and narrow when anamorphic video is displayed on an old-fashioned TV sets with a 4:3 screen ratio.
+Today’s TV screens employ a 16:9 aspect ratio, so that widescreen and anamorphic videos can be viewed in their proper proportions.
+Images appear unnaturally tall and narrow when an anamorphic video is displayed on old-fashioned TV sets with a 4:3 screen ratio.

 Audio Return Channel

 A TV with Audio Return Channel allows a single HDMI cable to carry the audio from the TV’s built-in tuner “upstream” to a compatible A/V receiver, eliminating the need for a separate optical or coaxial digital audio cable.
 This feature is found on most 2010-and-newer TVs and audio/video components with HDMI 1.4 connections.